Here's how we grade

 Grade B

-Grade B items are still in good condition but may show visible signs of wear, such as fading, stains or fabric pilling.
+Grade B items are still in fair condition but may show visible signs of wear, such as fading, stains, damages or fabric pilling.
 They are priced more affordably because they require some care beyond just a wash and tumble.
-These boxes typically contain items that, with a little love, can be restored to their original charm!
-Read our full guide on how to get the most out of your Grade B box here.
+These boxes typically contain items that, with some care, can often be brought back to life and enjoy a second chance, though results can vary from piece to piece.
+A grade with lots of potential!

 What does it mean?